Last Updated on June 7, 2023 by Christine Kaaloa

 As much as I loved my Jivamukti NYC yoga studio, I could not afford its expensive training programs.
 So I visited smaller studios, with ‘softer’ practices and less expensive teaching programs.
 But I didn’t align with those methods of practice.
 Disillusioned, I put my certification aspirations on hold.

-The choice to take my yoga teachers certification in India wasn’t obvious, until I lived in Asia.
+The choice to take my yoga teacher certification in India wasn’t obvious, until I lived in Asia.
 Before that, the notion of flying to India alone for schooling would’ve seemed scary; but having been an English teacher in Korea for a year and exploring neighboring countries on my vacation breaks, traveling India alone for three months felt manageable.

 How to Choose a School for Yoga Teacher Certification in India

 1. Want to be a yoga teacher?